tarek-debug/Smart_Home_Appliance_Database/README.md

 - Room: This table stores information about rooms such as room_id, room_name, room_type, and parent_room_id.
 Each room can have multiple appliances, and each room can be a sub-room of another room.

 - Appliance: This table stores information about appliances such as appliance_id, appliance_name, appliance_type, appliance_brand, appliance_model, and foreign key references to room_id, manufacturer_id, and maintenance_repair_id tables.
-Each appliance is associated with a room, a manufacturer, and a maintenance and repair record.
+Each appliance is associated with a room, a manufacturer, and a maintenance-repair record.

 - Schedule: This table stores information about the schedule of maintenance and repair tasks for appliances such as schedule_id, start_Time, end_time, recurances, status, and foreign key reference to the appliance_id table.
 Each schedule is associated with an appliance.